CreepyCat2005/Star-Tools/README.md

 # Why you can't use the software right now

-You currently can't create a new account / send requests to the server because i don't want to end up like Cyberbug 2077 and releasing an unfinished and unpolished product.
-If the first version is ready for testing and maybe a bit later for deployment you won't miss it :)
+You currently **can't create a new account** / **send requests to the server** because i don't want to end up like Cyberbug 2077 and release an unfinished and unpolished product.
+If the **first version** is ready for testing and maybe a bit later for deployment **you won't miss it** :)

 # You wan't to help?
 Great!